SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 releasing her will on the world.
 For each round in which the character concentrates strictly on her upcoming action (with or without performing related incantations or gestures), the player may add a bonus of +1 to the skill total.
-Additionally, add the number of rounds in concentration to 6 to get the willpower diﬃculty, which the character rolls at the end of the concentration time.
+Additionally, add the number of rounds in concentration to 6 to get the willpower difficulty, which the character rolls at the end of the concentration time.
 (The gamemaster may adjust this based on the circumstances; see the chart on the next page for suggestions.)
 If the character fails the willpower roll, the metaphysical